komodorio/docs/docs/Integrations/Datadog.md

 # Datadog Integration

-DataDog integration allows DataDog Monitor Alerts to be available in Komodor and to suggest related service based on services connection deteced by DataDog.
+DataDog integration allows DataDog Monitor Alerts to be available in Komodor.
+It also provides a facility for create dynamic hyperlinks between both platforms.

 - [DataDog's Komodor Integration Page](https://app.datadoghq.com/integrations/komodor?search=komo)
 - [Komodor's DataDog  Integration Page](https://app.komodor.com/main/integration)

-## Install the Komodor platform integration
- This first integration step allows Komodor to access your Datadog account via API key and Token key, and to **suggest related services based on service dependencies** detected in Datadog.
+- **Install the Komodor platform integration** - This first integration step allows Komodor to access your Datadog account via API key and Token key, and to **suggest related services based on service dependencies** detected in Datadog.

-## Install the Datadog Webhook integration
- This allows Komodor to receive alerts from Datadog monitors.
+- **Install the Datadog Webhook integration** - This allows Komodor to receive alerts from Datadog monitors.
 You can see all alerts in the Komodor Service View.

-## Configure a Datadog monitor notification
-Adding a Komodor dynamic link to Datadog monitor notifications generates a direct link to the relevant service in Komodor.
+- **Configure a Datadog Monitor notification** - Adding a Komodor dynamic link to Datadog monitor notifications generates a direct link to the relevant service in Komodor.
 See the alert link in your Alerting provider connected to Datadog.

 ## Configure Hyperlinks